librasteve/raku-Cro-Website-Basic/README.md

 ---

 And, also on CSS.
-This work represents my first stab at Component-CSS integration.
+This work represents my first stab at Cromponent-CSS integration.
 I think that the use of standard raku classes & roles is a promising fit between SASS (SCSS) mixin behaviours and raku roles but I have not had time (or need) to attach much CSS to each component I have built.
 So the following is quite flexible list of ideas that will need to be tried...

 Here is my guess objective set for CSS: